-- 2.3 The Governing Body / IEB will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+- 2.3 The Trust will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
 (See 'Keeping Children Safe in Education, Annex B').
-Ensure that the DSL and deputies have undertaken the two day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - Staff members are required to log a concern via the electronic system 'MyConcern' and submit it to the DSL / DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available. - If the DSL and DDSL are off-site, the contingency arrangements are to contact the Headteacher at Fordham CE Primary School who will act as an emergency DSL.
-Staff may also take advice from Social Care. - 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated safeguarding leads/deputies and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
-Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually.
+Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 1.
+Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.
+Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - Staff members are required to complete a logging concern form and pass it in person to the DSL/DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.